fhiso/legacy-format/data-model.md

 ### ADDR  {#ADDR}

-The contemporary place, usually required for postal purposes, of an individual, a submitter of information, a repository, a business, a school, or a company.
+Address: the contemporary place, usually required for postal purposes, of an individual, a submitter of information, a repository, a business, a school, or a company.

 Contexts
 :   .`[HEAD]`.`[SOUR]`.`[CORP]`.`[ADDR]`